LoL Worlds Power Rankings | Top 10 Teams in 2021

-In this LoL Worlds Power Rankings list, we will look at the most dominant LoL Worlds 2020 teams in each region.
-We rank and file the top ten most fearsome lineups that will surely make an impact on the biggest stage.
+In this LoL Worlds Power Rankings list, we will look at the most dominant LoL Worlds 2021 teams.
+We ranked and filed the top ten most fearsome lineups that will surely make an impact.
 A lot has changed in League of Legends this year, and the power rankings are the hardest to make out of all seasons to date.

 However, after some in-depth analysis, we have come up with what we think is an accurate representation of the relative strengths between all teams.